jboss-mobile/unified-push-helloworld/cordova/README.md

-helloworld-push-cordova: Basic Mobile Application showing the AeroGear Push feature
+helloworld-push-Cordova: Basic Mobile Application showing the AeroGear Push feature
 ===================================================================================
 Author: Erik Jan de Wit (edewit)
 Level: Beginner
-Technologies: JavaScript cordova
+Technologies: JavaScript Cordova
 Summary: A basic example of Push : Registration and receiving messages.
 Target Product: Mobile
 Product Versions: MP 1.0
 Source: https://github.com/aerogear/aerogear-push-helloworld/cordova

 What is it?
 -----------

-This project is a very simple helloworld, to show how to get started with cordova and the UnifiedPush Server
+This project is a very simple hello world, to show how to get started with Cordova and the UnifiedPush Server

 System requirements
 -------------------

 What is needed for Cordova:

-The cordova comamnd line tooling is based on node.js so first you'll need to [install node](http://nodejs.org/download/)
+The Cordova command line tooling is based on node.js so first you'll need to [install node](http://nodejs.org/download/)

-then you can install cordova by executing:
+then you can install Cordova by executing:
 ```
-npm install -g cordova
+npm install -g Cordova
 ```

-To deploy on ios you need to install the ios-deploy package as well
+To deploy on iOS you need to install the ios-deploy package as well
 ```
 npm install -g ios-deploy
 ```